USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Proposed Method

-\end{linenomath*} where $\mathrm{PWconv}$ denotes the point-wise convolution, which is used to aggregate the features, $\mathrm{gate}$ denotes the gate unit. $\omega$ denotes the learning matrix, $b, c$ denotes the bias term, $\otimes$ denotes element-wise production, and $\sigma$ denotes the sigmod function.
+where $\mathrm{PW}(\cdot)$ denotes the point-wise convolution, which is used to aggregate the features, $\mathrm{gate}$ denotes the gate unit. $\omega$ denotes the learning matrix, $b, c$ denotes the bias term, and $\sigma$ denotes the sigmod function.
 The $\mathrm{UP}$ operation is composed of two convolutional operations (the kernel size is 3) and bilinear interpolation with the scale factor is set to 2.

 The final feature map of the last layer undergoes a convolution to restore the same size as the original input images.
 Then, a $1\times 1$ convolution is used to adjust the number of channels to make the final prediction.